Exchange voucher for cash

 69117 Heidelberg

-Always at the KüFa (kitchen for all, vegan food for donation), Sunday 8:00 p.m.
+Always at KüFa (kitchen for all, vegan food against donation), every Sunday at 8:00 PM

 Collegium Academicum